 “Ow!”
 Kate exclaimed, rubbing her arm.
 “What was that for?”

-“You shouldn’t say things like that, Mistress Coll,” the skinny elf protested.
+“Y-you shouldn’t speak that way, Mistress Coll,” the elf protested.
 To Kate, she bowed and said, “We must beg your forgiveness, and your blessing, my lady.
 We are but humble servants…”

 “Oi!” the Dalish snapped, “Speak for yerself.
 I’m no servant.”